Isaac-1291/wireframing/README.md

 - It is ready for development handoff or user testing

 This makes it suitable for use in later stages of the design process.

+## Popular Wireframing Tools

+There are several tools available for creating wireframes.
+These tools help designers plan layouts, visualize ideas, and collaborate with team members efficiently.
+Here are some of the most commonly used wireframing tools:

+### 1. Figma (Recommended ✅)

+**Figma** is a cloud-based design and prototyping tool widely used for wireframing, UI design, and collaboration.

+**Key Features:**
+- Real-time collaboration (multiple people can work on the same file)
+- Easy-to-use drag-and-drop interface
+- Browser-based (no need to install heavy software)
+- Integration with design systems
+- Supports high-fidelity design and prototyping

+**Why it's great for wireframing:**
+Figma allows you to quickly build wireframes, share them with stakeholders, and even turn them into full prototypes.
+It also supports reusable components and version control.

+---

+### 2. Balsamiq

+A low-fidelity wireframing tool that helps designers focus on structure over visuals.

+**Best For:** Quick sketches and early-stage planning.

+---

+### 3. Adobe XD

+Adobe XD offers both wireframing and high-fidelity UI design.
+It integrates well with other Adobe tools and supports interactive prototypes.

+**Best For:** Designers in the Adobe ecosystem.

+---

+### 4. Sketch (Mac only)

+A professional design tool used for high-fidelity UI/UX design, especially popular with macOS users.

+**Best For:** Creating polished wireframes and detailed interfaces.

+---

+These tools offer varying levels of detail and functionality, so choosing one depends on the stage of the design process and your team's needs.